LCOGT/neoexchange/README.md

 ## History

 ### 3.8.4
-Add observed location to observation timeline.
+* Add observed location to observation timeline.
+* Fix bugs and add features for lightcurve extraction.

 ### 3.8.3
 Add support for adding new LOOK project targets.